Open Hearts. Open Minds. Open Doors

 Monetary Donations Needed

-All Monetary Donations are greatly appreciated.
+All Monetary Donations

 We thank you so much for your dedication to this ministry - whether it is through direct volunteering, spreading the word, prayer, or monetary donations.
 This ministry would not be possible without each of you.
 Please feel free to contact us if you have any questions at firstname.lastname@example.org or email@example.com.

 More information about homelessness in York County and Men's Warming Center at Bethel

 Our home of York County is not immune to the plight of homelessness that our country faces.
 One of the ways Bethel United Methodist Church and our community is trying to address this issue is through the Men’s Warming Center at Bethel United Methodist Church.

 The Men’s Warming Center first began in the winter of 2007.
 It was originally a collaborative effort between United Way, Salvation Army, City of Rock Hill, and other community partners.
 In 2009 Bethel United Methodist Church joined the effort and became home for the Men’s Warming Center.

 Now, each winter, Bethel United Methodist Church opens its doors and works with United Way of York County, ReNew Our Community (ROC) and our community at large to provide shelter, a warm meal, and fellowship for our brothers who are in need.